 Rory Quenneville Thorpe had an undergraduate degree in criminology, but hit a wall when it came to finding work he felt passionate about, so he ended up working in retail.
-When COVID hit, Rory reassessed his career goals and decided to make a career change into cybersecurity by enrolling at University of Toronto School of Continuing Studies (UofT SCS) Boot Camps.
+When COVID hit, Rory reassessed his career goals and decided to make a career change into cybersecurity by enrolling at University of Toronto School of Continuing Studies (UofT SCS) Boot Camps, offered in collaboration with edX.
 Rory shares how he was able to give himself an edge in the hiring pool with cybersecurity certifications, and how he landed a Junior Security Operations Specialist at Gamesys just six months after boot camp graduation!

 What inspired you to pivot into a tech career by enrolling at a boot camp?